 Wait until they buy tickets and prove it to you

 This is something AlteCocker talks about as a solution to the fickle uncommitted swapper.
-She won’t buy her tickets for travel until the swap partner proves they have bought theirs.
+She won’t buy her tickets for travel until her swap partner proves they have bought theirs.
 As someone with a ton of experience doing home exchanges and a blog to prove it, I think AlteCocker has demonstrated she is not fickle, and so she can do this without her swap partners fearing that she might back out.
 But for other folks this could become a game of chicken where each party insists that the other buy their tickets first and both are afraid to commit for fear that the other person will back out.
-So while I agree this is a great guarantee that the trip is really happening, it’s not a foolproof solution as it only provides assurance for half the swappers.
-And even then, there’s nothing stopping the travelers from changing their lodging plans and leaving you without a swap.
+So this is not a foolproof solution as it only provides assurance for half the swappers.

 Ask the home exchange network to help you

-This doesn’t seem to be very effective in many of the cases where I’ve heard vocal complaints.
-But I have heard about a few serious problems where the home exchange site did step in with helpful resolutions.
-I can see why it’s hard for the exchange companies to help.
+This isn’t always effective.
+Not all networks are willing to get in the middle of a dispute.
+And when they are, it can be painfully slow as they try to be fair and impartial.
+But I have heard about a few serious problems where the home exchange site stepped in with helpful resolutions.
+I can see why it’s hard for the exchange networks to help.
 There isn’t any financial penalty they can bring down on members who do bad things.
-Short of the type of fraud or theft you’d report to the police, this is a very hard thing for a home exchange website to police themselves.
+Short of the type of fraud or theft you’d report to the police, this is a very hard thing for a home exchange network to police themselves.